-Richard E. Nowak is a Litigation & Dispute Resolution partner in Mayer Brown's Chicago office.
+Richard (“Rick”) Nowak is a Litigation & Dispute Resolution partner in Mayer Brown’s Chicago office.
 He is an experienced trial attorney in both state and federal court and also represents clients in arbitrations, mediations, and governmental and internal investigations.
-Richard's practice is focused on ERISA litigation, labor and employment, consumer class actions, and antitrust law.
-Richard has extensive experience litigating claims under the Employee Retirement Income Security Act (ERISA), Title VII of the Civil Rights Act, Fair Labor Standards Act, National Labor Relations Act, and Sherman Act, among others.
-Rick also has experience handling charges, investigations, and complaints brought by the U.S. Department of Justice (DOJ), Department of Labor (DOL), Equal Employment Opportunity Commission (EEOC), and National Labor Relations Board (NLRB).
-In addition, Richard has significant experience relating to Employee Stock Ownership Plans (ESOP) and has represented plan sponsors and other interested parties in class action litigation challenging leveraged ESOP transactions.
+Rick’s practice is focused on ERISA litigation, labor and employment, consumer class actions, and antitrust law.
+Rick has extensive experience litigating claims under the Employee Retirement Income Security Act (ERISA), Title VII of the Civil Rights Act, Fair Labor Standards Act, National Labor Relations Act, and Sherman Act, among others.
+Rick also has experience handling charges, investigations, and complaints brought by the U.S. Department of Justice (DOJ), U.S. Department of Labor (DOL), Equal Employment Opportunity Commission (EEOC), National Labor Relations Board (NLRB), and related state agencies.
+In addition, Rick has significant experience relating to Employee Stock Ownership Plans (ESOP) and has represented plan sponsors and other interested parties in class action litigation challenging leveraged ESOP transactions.

-Richard works closely with his clients to develop policies and procedures on a wide variety of issues, including employee classification, workplace confidentiality, whistleblowing, harassment and discrimination, “Bring Your Own Device”, employee monitoring, social media, and antitrust compliance.
+Rick works closely with his clients to develop policies and procedures on a wide variety of issues, including employee classification, workplace confidentiality, whistleblowing, harassment and discrimination, “Bring Your Own Device,” employee monitoring, social media, and antitrust compliance.

-Before joining Mayer Brown, Richard was an attorney for the City of Chicago's Department of Law, where he defended the City and its employees in civil rights litigation in state and federal court.
+Before joining Mayer Brown, Rick was an attorney for the City of Chicago’s Department of Law, where he defended the City and its employees in civil rights litigation in state and federal court.

 - Rychorcewicz v.
 Welltec, Inc., 2018 WL 3559102 (S.D.
 Tex.
 July 24, 2018) and 2018 WL 3559131 (S.D.
 Tex.
 June 22, 2018).
 Granting summary judgment for defendant after discovery in a certified wage and hour class action filed under the FLSA, and denying class plaintiffs' related motion to strike portions of defendant's supporting evidence.